Nov 7-9

 2025

 Presented annually by the Prince Edward County Arts Council, The Maker’s Hand is a prestigious fine craft show featuring both established and up-and-coming artists from across Ontario & Quebec.
 Since 2004, the show has attracted more than 50,000 visitors from Toronto to Ottawa and beyond.
+Entry is $5 for unlimited access all weekend.
+Free entry for children under 12 and for assistants of persons with a disability.
+Wheelchair accessible entrance, washrooms, and wide aisles for ease of movement.
+Accessible parking located in front of The Armoury building on Main Street.

-NEW LOCATION
+NEW LOCATION!

-NEW FRIDAY EVENING SHOPPING HOURS!
+NEW SHOPPING HOURS!

-We are hosting an All Are Welcome Hour on Sunday November 9 from 10-11:00 AM to ensure that people with sensory, mobility, and other disability-related needs can more readily engage with the arts.
-The lights and music will be dimmed/lowered, exhibitors will be prepared to engage with all visitors, and free entry for assistants of persons with a disability.
+Taking place on Sunday November 9 from 10-11:00 AM, this designated time ensures that people with sensory, mobility, and other disability-related needs can more readily engage with the arts.
+The lights and music are dimmed/lowered, and exhibitors are prepared to engage with visitors of all abilities.
 The show will be open to the general public at this time, but it is a traditionally quieter time to visit.
-We thank Pina D’Intino and David Wysocki of Aequum Global Access Inc. for assisting us with this special initiative.

 Uniquely Crafted Objects